System Design Space

 easy

-“Head First Software Architecture” is useful because it takes some of the drama out of architecture and makes it concrete.
+“Head First Software Architecture” is useful because it removes some of the drama from architecture and turns it into something concrete.
 Instead of abstract theory, it offers a simple frame built around quality characteristics, decisions, logical components, and styles.

 In architecture interviews, the book is especially helpful because it gives your answer a calm structure.
-You can explain what matters, which decisions support it, and why the chosen component shape and style make sense together.
+You can explain what matters, which decisions support it, and why the chosen component shape and style fit together.

 Practical value of this chapter